oxai/wildfire/docs/challenges/index.md

 Similar to cancer detection, frequency of occurrences of fire and non-fire images must be balanced, as well as balancing the sample frequency of hard and easy examples.

-- **Identify the metric you need to optimize for**
+- **Identify the metric you need to optimise for**

-    The metric you want to optimize over will depend on whether your specific application requires low false-positives or low false-negatives.
+    The metric you want to optimise over will depend on whether your specific application requires low false-positives or low false-negatives.

 ### Pitfalls your model may fall into